Changes: Angel’s Show & Rodeo Results

 Before it’d get better, it got worse.
 Rodeo Results took a significant blow when Willoughby returned to his developers in India to course correct.
 “Over there, cattle are sacred animals, and rodeo is looked down upon.
 Initially, there was slight friction from that, but they accepted the work.
 When I returned to change directions, they didn’t like it and raised their prices on me excessively.”

 Willoughby declined their price increase.
 Like a flip of a switch, Rodeo Results went dark.
-“I had to redevelop it in the states from scratch.
-I’ll never go out of the country again.”
+“I had to redevelop it in the States from scratch.
+I’ll never use developers of the country again.”

 In early 2018 Rodeo Results was rebuilt and relaunched a second time.
 But even after the rebuild, Rodeo Results was now fighting an uphill battle and continued facing setbacks.